 Eye infections due to these bacteria may damage the cornea, often permanently.
 Enzymes produced by the bacteria can rapidly destroy the eye.
 Infections usually result from injuries but may result from contamination of contact lenses or contact lens solution.

 Soft-tissue infections include those in muscle, tendons, ligaments, fat, and skin.
-These infections can occur in deep puncture wounds, especially in the feet of children who are wearing sneakers and step on a nail.
+These infections can occur in deep puncture wounds (for example, stepping on a nail).
 Pseudomonas bacteria can also infect pressure sores, burns, and wounds due to injuries or surgery.
 When these bacteria grow in soiled dressings, the dressings turn green and smell like newly mowed grass.
 Fluids draining from these wounds often have a sweet, fruity smell.

 Severe pneumonia can develop in hospitalized people, especially those who need to use a breathing tube and a mechanical ventilator.
 In people with HIV infection, Pseudomonas bacteria commonly cause pneumonia or sinus infections.